tommedema/node-html-chunk-process/README.md

 ___output (excluded)___

     ["Here is content that is very long but doesnt have any children.
 Really there is no way to know how to chunk it in a reliable, cross-script, and cross-language manner.
 Skipping this fragment should not be a problem with typical APIs because those will allow over thousands of characters, at which point this would not be a fragment without children."]

+##Test

+    npm test

+Tests require mocha.
+The current tests are very minimal, feel free to add more tests and submit a pull request.